-In 2010, at the 4th conference on Applied Geometric Algebras in Computer Science and Engineering (AGACSE 2010) in Amsterdam, both D. Hestenes [32] and C. Doran [18] called for Geometric Calculus to be applied to the Finite Element Method.
+Only last year, at AGACSE in Amsterdam, both D. Hestenes [32] and C. Doran [18] called for Geometric Calculus to be applied to the Finite Element Method.
 This paper is not a response to that call, but rather an outline of the features one might reasonably expect to see in the methods of Finite Element Geometric Calculus, if such methods are ever developed.